orchidsoftware/orchid.software/docs/en/docs/index.md

 - **One class** - a method that invites the developer to describe all necessary actions in a class bound to the Eloquent model.
 But let's assume that we're trying to go beyond the scope of a CRUD application.
 In this case, libraries concentrated in such a paradigm won't help us because we're not working with this class.

-Unlike scaffolding, this package is helpful at any stage of development, not just at the beginning, because it can grow quickly thanks to the pre-built components.
-It doesn't offer visual programming, so you've to write the code with the keyboard and not click with the mouse.
-And instead of one, the main class offers many small components for encapsulation and reuse.
+Laravel Orchid takes a different approach.
+It is designed to be helpful at any stage of development, not just at the beginning, and it can grow with your application as it becomes more complex.
+It doesn't rely on visual programming, so you'll need to write code with a keyboard rather than drag and drop objects.
+And instead of a single class, it provides a range of small, reusable components that can be combined in various ways to build a wide range of applications.

 ## What is rapid development?